3D Scanning FAQs

 4. Can 3D scanning be applied to both small and large-scale quality inspection?

-Yes, 3D scanning is versatile and can be applied to both small and large-scale quality inspection.
-Different types of 3D scanning technologies are available to accommodate a wide range of object sizes.
+Yes, 3D scanning is versatile and applicable to both small and large-scale quality inspection.
+Different types of 3D scanning technologies, such as laser scanning and structured light scanning, are available.
+These technologies can accommodate a wide range of object sizes and inspection requirements.

 5. How does 3D scanning compare to traditional inspection methods?